The Real Threat to Your Startup

 Most founders think their problem is building.
 It's not.
 The problem is deciding what not to build.

 The dangerous thing about feature creep is that it feels like progress.
 You're shipping code.
 Things are happening.
 But you're actually moving sideways while convincing yourself you're moving forward.
 Every feature you add before launch is a feature you're guessing users want.
-And you will guess wrong.
+And most of those guesses will be wrong, not because founders are stupid, but because guessing what users want without users is like trying to hit a target blindfolded.
+You might get lucky.
+You probably won't.

 Here's something most founders don't understand early enough: features aren't free even after you build them.
 They cost you once to build, again to test, and then forever to maintain.
 That button you added at 2 AM because it seemed clever?
 You're going to be debugging its interactions with other features for years.
 Technical debt is just another name for the accumulating weight of decisions you made before you understood the problem.

-The best founders have a trick.
-They don't say no to ideas—they say “not yet.”
+The best founders I've watched have a trick.
+They don't say no to ideas, they say “not yet.”
 They keep a list of everything they want to build, and then they ruthlessly ignore it until after launch.
 The list isn't a plan.
 It's a release valve for the part of your brain that keeps generating ideas when it should be shipping.

 Try cutting your MVP in half, then cutting it in half again.
 It sounds extreme.
-But the companies that succeed usually launch with something so minimal it embarrasses them.
-The Airbnb that took over the world started as air mattresses in a living room.
-The point wasn't to build a complete solution.
-It was to learn whether the problem was real.
+But the companies that succeed often launch with something so minimal it embarrasses them.
+Dropbox launched with a video demo and a waitlist, no working product at all.
+The Collison brothers tested Stripe by offering to integrate it for startups on the spot, before the product was ready for self-service.
+They weren't building the complete solution.
+They were learning whether the problem was real.

 There's a version of this that's even more extreme: instead of building the smallest thing that works, build nothing at all.
 Test whether people want your product with a landing page.
 Run some ads.
 See if anyone cares.
 You can learn more from $100 in ads than from three months of coding.